codegefluester/iZettle-API-Wrapper/README.md

 This class is a wrapper around the custom [URL scheme](http://developer.izettle.com) iZettle is offering and makes it easy to add iZettle Payments to your own app.

+It has not been tested in real life yet.
+I was only able to test if the URL callbacks work.
+Once I tested thze code with a complete payment I can somehow guarantee you that it really works.

 **This is not an official repository from iZettle!**

 ## Setup